-The covid-19 pandemic has forced many Australians to re-think their career prospects and to find new ways of earning an income one of which is for them is to have their own startups.
-As a result of this thousands of new small businesses have opened up across the country as many Australians lose aces to their traditional means of an income and are forced to get creative.
+The covid-19 pandemic has forced many Australians to re-think their career prospects and to find new ways of earning an income, one of which is having their own startups.
+As a result, thousands of new small businesses have opened up across the country as many Australians lose access to their traditional means of income and are forced to get creative.

 Here are some tips to help entrepreneurs overcome some of the most common challenges startups face when trying to enable their business to become successful.